 - A “change of control” is “an arrangement in which a private equity group or hedge fund establishes a change in governance or assumes direct or indirect control in whole or in part over health care services provided by a health care facility, provider group, or provider.”
 Even if less than fifteen percent (15%) of the market value or ownership shares is affected, if a transaction vests supermajority rights, veto rights, exclusivity provisions, and other provisions that effectively constitute a change in control, it will be deemed a “change of control.”

 “Private equity group” is defined in the bill as “an investor or group of investors who primarily engage in the raising or returning of capital and who invests, or disposes of specified assets.”
 “Hedge Fund” means “a pool of funds managed by investors for the purpose of earning a return.”
-Comments to earlier versions of the bill by stakeholders raised concerns that the breadth of the bill’s definitions of “private equity groups” and “hedge funds” encompassed almost all private investments, not just those traditionally thought of as private equity or hedge funds.
-In response, clarifications have been made to AB-3129 that these definitions exclude: (1) persons who contribute to a private equity group, but otherwise do not participate in its management or in any change of control of the private equity group or its assets; and (2) entities such as banks, credit unions, commercial real estate lenders, bond underwriters, trustees, and other entities who solely manage debt financing secured by the assets of a health care facility.
+To limit the breadth of the bill’s definitions of “private equity groups” and “hedge funds” so as to not encompass nearly all private investments, not just those traditionally thought of as private equity or hedge funds, the final version of the bill clarified that these definitions expressly exclude (1) persons who contribute to a private equity group, but otherwise do not participate in its management or in any change of control of the private equity group or its assets, and (2) entities such as banks, credit unions, commercial real estate lenders, bond underwriters, trustees, and other entities who solely manage debt financing secured by the assets of a health care facility.

 CONSENT